PSHE/RSE

 We are constantly looking at the changes with specific knowledge in PSHE e.g. medical or technological advances.
 Therefore we are ensuring that the information we are using is up to date and accurate.
 The Alderton Infant School also use The Zones of Regulation in Key Stage 1.
 This allows the children to identify their emotions and attitudes throughout the day.
 In EYFS we use mood stars which enables the children to talk about their feelings.

-During PSHE lessons we ask pupils to apply their knowledge and skills onto other subjects such as science and maths.
-For example when looking at money in maths it is important for the children to understand what money is and why we need it.
+During PSHE lessons we ask pupils to apply their knowledge and skills onto other subjects such as Science and Maths.
+For example, whilst learning about money, it is important for the children to understand what money is and why we need it.
 By connecting these skills and knowledge it helps the children to access the wider world.
 We have other links into PSHE for example school council, circle time and class discussions.

 Impact